phy101 | undergraduate

-Explain the laws of thermodynamics and their practical applications.
+- Explain the laws of thermodynamics and their practical applications.

-Analyze the relationship between changes of phase and transfer of energy.
+- Describe the relationship between changes of phase and transfer of energy.

 Properties of Matter

-Describe the states and properties of matter.
+- Describe the states and properties of matter.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.

 Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.